bufbuild/buf-gradle-plugin/README.md

 ## Usage

-This plugin assumes that Buf is configured for the project root with a configured `buf.work.yaml`.
-Instructions for setting up a Buf workspace can be found in the [Buf docs][buf-docs].
+This plugin assumes that Buf is configured for the project root with a configured `buf.work.yaml`, and instructions for setting up a Buf workspace can be found in the [Buf docs][buf-docs].

-The plugin can also be used without specifying a `buf.work.yaml`.
-Without a specified yaml, the plugin will scan all top-level directories for Protobuf sources.
+The plugin can also be used without specifying a `buf.work.yaml`, in which case the plugin will scan all top-level directories for Protobuf sources.

-If the project includes the `protobuf-gradle-plugin`, then this plugin will use an implicit Buf workspace that includes all specified protobuf source set directories, the `include` dependencies that the protobuf-gradle-plugin extracts into `"$buildDir/extracted-include-protos"`, and the dependencies that the protobuf-gradle-plugin has been told to generate that are extracted into `"$buildDir/extracted-protos"`.
+If the project includes the `protobuf-gradle-plugin`, this plugin will use an implicit Buf workspace that includes the following:
+- All specified Protobuf source directories
+- The `include` dependencies that the `protobuf-gradle-plugin` extracts into `$buildDir/extracted-include-protos`
+- The dependencies that the `protobuf-gradle-plugin` has been told to generate which are extracted into `$buildDir/extracted-protos`

-This plugin does not support usage of both a Buf workspace and the `protobuf-gradle-plugin`; determining ownership of dependency resolution in that case would be complicated and error-prone.
+This plugin does not support usage of both a Buf workspace and the `protobuf-gradle-plugin` because dependency resolution would be complicated and error-prone.

 Apply the plugin: